At a glance

-You’ll have classes every week, and these lessons are tailored to your exact level and interests.
-You also have the option of combining your French classes with a volunteer or internship programme.
-This could be something like supporting early childhood development on our Childcare Project, or helping to raise awareness of disease on our Public Health Project.
+- You will have classes every week and these lessons with tailored to your level and interests.
+You can also combine your classes with a volunteer or internship programme.

-You will be based in Andasibe, a small town surrounded by several national parks and reserves.
-You will live in a guesthouse with a host family who will introduce you to the Madagascan way of life.
-Because of its small-town nature, Andasibe is the perfect place for beginner French speakers to practice their newly-learned skills!
+- You will be based in Andasibe and you will live in a guesthouse with a local host family.
+This is a great opportunity to learn about the Madagascan way of life.
+Andasibe is a perfect place for beginners French speakers to practice their newly learned skills.

 Anyone aged 16 or over can join

 If you study French full-time in Madagascar, you will have around 15 hours of lessons with your teacher each week.
 During this time, you may be taught grammar and vocabulary, or work on your conversation skills, depending on what you would like to focus on.
 Depending on your current level of French, you may have individual classes, or classes with two or three others.

 If you are combining your classes with a volunteer or internship project, you could focus on vocabulary and conversation skills relevant to that subject.
 For example, you may want to learn some medical phrases to use with people on your medical internship.

 You will have weekends off to explore this beautiful tropical island with other volunteers and interns.
 Because of its many years of isolation from other parts of the world, Madagascar has a unique mix of plants and animals.
 Many of them cannot be found anywhere else on the planet.
 You can visit incredible national parks, see lemurs jumping from tree to tree, and go on beautiful walks and hikes.

 Volunteer or intern, if you choose to combine your lessons with another project